 - Where’s the best place to get started to apply AI to my DAM management process?

 Find something that is going to provide real value to the company.
 Make things more findable, etc. Speed things up for everyone - a project that needs to be done quickly and needs consistency.

 - How long does it take to configure, to train the model?

 It depends, but it can be done within a few hours.

 - Can Nuxeo accurately read text on images as well?

 Yes - It can do OCR text and read text

 - Have any Nuxeo clients pursued new content creation based on AI-driven insights?

-Yes, especially due to the impacts of COVID-19, as photo studios and creative studios are shut down.
-Organizations are using AI to mine and see what existing assets they have and can use to build new marketing campaigns and customer experiences around during this time.
+Yes, especially due to the impacts of COVID-19, as commercial photo studios and creative studios are shut down.
+Organizations are using AI to mine and see what existing assets they have and can use to build new creative campaigns and customer experiences around during this time.
 People are looking at what they’ve got and how they can be more efficient with things they have already.

 - Are the keywords used in AI tagging taken from the DAM’s controlled vocabulary?